-If caregivers think that a girl has ADHD, they should consult a pediatrician, family practitioner, or nurse practitioner.
+If a parent or other caregivers think that a girl has ADHD, they should consult a pediatrician, family doctor, or pediatric nurse practitioner.

-Some pediatricians have specialist training in behavior and development, and many have at least a special interest in the area.
+Some pediatricians have specialist training in behavior and development, and many have at least a particular interest in the area.
 Other specialists include child psychiatrists, psychologists, and occupational therapists.

-A doctor may prescribe medication, psychotherapy, or both, but caregivers can also encourage the girl to manage her ADHD in a number of ways.
+A doctor may prescribe medication, psychotherapy, or both.
+However, parents and other caregivers can also encourage the girl to manage her ADHD by:

-- Learning more about nutrition and how diet affects ADHD symptoms
+- learning more about nutrition and how eating habits affect ADHD symptoms

-As the girl enters adolescence and becomes more independent, she will probably need support to help her regulate her own behavior.
+As the girl enters adolescence and becomes more independent, she may need support to help her regulate her own behavior.

 This may include: